nglviewer/nglview/README.md

 Projects integrating NGLView
 ============================

-(Feel free to make a PR to add/remove your project here)
+(Feel free to make a PR to add/remove your project here.
+Thanks.)

 - [AMBER](http://ambermd.org/) -  A package of programs for molecular dynamics simulations of proteins and nucleic acids
 - [mbuild](https://github.com/iModels/mbuild) - A hierarchical, component based molecule builder